-During 2012, we paid Mr. Kelly, our only Executive Director, an annual base salary and we accrued for the payment of an annual discretionary bonus.
-In addition we granted Mr. Kelly with restricted share units.
-Mr. Kelly's compensation package was derived based on our understanding of comparable compensation packages for similar-sized competitors in our industry.
+During 2013, we paid Mr. Kelly, our only Executive Director, an annual compensation consisting of base salary, cash bonus and a deferred equity bonus in the form of restricted share units.
+Mr. Kelly's compensation package was derived based on our understanding of comparable compensation packages for competitors of similar size and profitability in the aircraft leasing industry and the overall financial services industry.
 Mr. Kelly's compensation package has been disclosed in the proxy materials for the annual general meeting of shareholders held in 2011, at which meeting Mr. Kelly has been appointed as Executive Director of the Company, and was subsequently increased in 2012.
-We believe that the ratio of fixed and variable incentive compensation is reasonable and provides an appropriate level of incentive compensation to promote the achievement of established targets.
-The targets established in relation to the incentive compensation relate primarily to the achievement of full-year net income related targets.
-The restricted share units granted to Mr. Kelly are based on both time and performance based criteria.
-The performance criteria take into account the Company's average performance over a number of years with a view to promote and encourage good performance over a prolonged period of time.
+There were no changes to Mr. Kelly's compensation package in 2013.
+The annual bonuses are paid in arrears.
+The actual bonus amounts will not exceed target bonus levels as long as our budget for the relevant year has not been met, subject to exceptions which, if so, will be disclosed in this annual report.
+As a matter of policy, the actual bonuses will be determined below target level in years that our budget is not met, unless specific circumstances require otherwise which, if so, will be disclosed in this annual report.
+The annual equity bonus is time based with a three-year vesting period.
+The bonus targets are based on earnings per share.
+We believe that the ratio of fixed and variable/incentive compensation is reasonable and provides an appropriate level of incentive compensation to promote the achievement of established targets.

+In addition to annual compensation, Mr. Kelly participates in a long term incentive scheme that is subject to vesting criteria related to our average performance over a number of years in order to promote and encourage good performance over a prolonged period of time.
+All equity awards contain change of control provisions causing immediate vesting of all equity awards, to the extent not yet forfeited, in case of a change of control as defined in the respective equity award agreements as per customary practice.

 In addition, Mr. Kelly participates in the Company's defined benefit pension plan.
 Mr. Kelly also receives other employment benefits such as health insurance and a company car allowance.
-Mr. Kelly's employment contract expires on the day following the 2015 annual general meeting of shareholders, scheduled to be held in May 2015.
+Mr. Kelly's employment contract expires on the day following the 2019 annual general meeting of shareholders, scheduled to be held in May 2019.
 His employment contract includes a severance clause with a pre-agreed severance amount based upon calculations in accordance with the so called cantonal court termination formula, as customarily applied in the Netherlands labor practice, which is deemed reasonable in view of his long term employment history with the Company.
-The serverance will be paid in the event that his employment is not renewed at expiration or is terminated without cause or in case of voluntarily leave for good reason (as such terms are defined in the employment agreement).
-For further details on Mr. Kelly's remuneration we refer to note 28 to the consolidated financial statements in this report.
+The severance will be paid in the event that his employment is not renewed at expiration or is terminated without cause or in case of voluntarily leave for good reason (as such terms are defined in the employment agreement).

+For further details on Mr. Kelly's remuneration we refer to note 26 to the consolidated financial statements in this report.